 The research team is confident that the rose-shaped water purifier is a better alternative to the existing solar-powered water purification systems on the market.

-Weigu Li said that they added a low-pressure pump in the device so that the stem section can supply collected water to the flower petal parts effectively.
+Weigu Li said that they added a low-pressure pump to the device so that the stem section can supply collected water to the flower petal parts effectively.
 After condensation is done, the glass jar stores the purified, clean water.
 It is compact and sturdily built.
 The team believes that this unit can be used to collect and purify water in households and workplace setups.